Chapter 3.114 Office for Community Technology

 (Chapter added by Ordinance No. 149053; amended by Ordinance Nos.
 151338, 160424 and 184882, effective September 21, 2011.)

-(Amended by Ordinance No. 185568, effective September 28, 2012.)
+(Amended by Ordinance Nos.
+185568 and 186746, effective August 6, 2014.)
 There is hereby established an Office for Community Technology.
-The Office shall be supervised by a manager who shall report to the Director of the Revenue Bureau, as provided under Subsection 3.15.060 A., or the Director’s designee.
-As used in this Chapter and elsewhere in the City Code when referring to the Office for Community Technology, the term “Director” shall mean the Director of the Revenue Bureau or the Director’s designee.
+The Office shall be supervised by a manager who shall report to the Director of the Revenue Division, as provided under Subsection 3.15.040 E., or the Director’s designee.
+As used in this Chapter and elsewhere in the City Code when referring to the Office for Community Technology, the term “Director” shall mean the Director of the Revenue Division or the Director’s designee.
 The Office shall have such other employees as the Council may provide.

 (Amended by Ordinance No. 181155, effective August 17, 2007.)